 *Anant Agrawal – SPARC chip designer at Sun Micro

 *Dave House- Marketing Director & later GM of Intel’s Microprocessor Division

-Note: Uday Kapoor of Oracle helped organize and rehearse the panel session.
-He also made a video of the event for future playback on a website TBD.
+Note: Along with this author who suggested the theme and recruited the moderator/speakers, Uday Kapoor of Oracle (formerly Sun Micro) helped organize and rehearse the panel session.
+He also made a video of the event for future playback.

 Through John Hollar’s skilled moderation, the panelists revealed a lot of hitherto undisclosed information about microprocessor activities at Intel, Sun Micro and MIPS.
 The audience was thrilled to hear that information from primary sources who were there in the mid 1980s when the race between general purpose (CISC*) and reduced instruction set (RISC) microprocessors was heating up.
 John’s opening remarks about CHM progress has been previously published as a blog entry on this website.